Bahá’í World/Volume 20/Eberhard K. Friedland

 EBERHARD K. FRIEDLAND

-Knight of Baha’u’llah 1902—1991
+Knight of Bahá’u’lláh

-O Son ofBeing!
-Make mention ofMe on My earth, that in My heaven I may remember thee, thus shall Mine eyes and
+O Son of Being!
+Make mention of Me on My earth, that in My heaven I may remember thee, thus shall Mine eyes and thine be solaced.

 Many Bahá’ís and non—Bahá’ís will remember Eberhard Friedland as a man with a smile for everyone and whose passionate aim was to share his knowledge with others.
 He was a man who continuously encouraged children and youth by saying “enlarge your horizon”.
 He took this advice to heart himself, as the many books he left behind as an inheritance to his friends and admirers testify.

 Eberhard was born in Germany on 23 June 1902.
-With the outbreak of the first World War he immigrated to the United States Where he became a citizen after some years.
+With the outbreak of the first World War he immigrated to the United States where he became a citizen after some years.
 There he learned about the Bahá’í Faith and for the rest of his life he chose to be guided by its principles.

 During an animated conference in the United States, he was inspired to help establish his beloved Faith in French Guiana, an act which earned him the title of Knight of Bahá’u’lláh.
 After some time of service in French Guiana, he went to Suriname in

-l The Hidden Words of Baha’u’llah, Arabic No. 43.
+1 The Hidden Words of Bahá’u’lláh, Arabic No. 43.

-[Page 1026]1026
+[Page 1026]

 1954, where he spent the remaining years of his life.

 In the beginning he rented a room in the capital city, Paramaribo, and held firesides regularly.
-Bahá’ís of those early times still remember the warmth, oordiality and serenity of those evenings, which sometimes caused participants to remark that they did not feel like going home.
+Bahá’ís of those early times still remember the warmth, cordiality and serenity of those evenings, which sometimes caused participants to remark that they did not feel like going home.
 The spiritual atmosphere which prevailed during those meetings worked like a strong magnet.

 Assisted by Eberhard Friedland’s devoted and tireless efforts, the first local Bahá’í institution was established in 1966.
 Afterwards the Faith grew rapidly, and within a few years became a community with a few thousand believers and sympathizers.
-As a result the first Spiritual Assembly of Suriname and French Guiana was established in 1977. i
+As a result the first Spiritual Assembly of Suriname and French Guiana was established in 1977.

 Eberhard was not only active directly on behalf of the Faith.
 Many non—Bahá’ís will gratefully remember the hours during which he tried to teach them the English language.
 He assisted many medical doctors, booksellers, teachers, and students in keeping abreast